pwsacademy/around-the-table/README.md

 ## Help out

-There's many more [features](https://github.com/svanimpe/around-the-table/labels/Feature) we'd like to implement.
+There's many more [features](https://github.com/pwsacademy/around-the-table/labels/Feature) we'd like to implement.
 If you're a developer, we invite you to help out.
-Visit our [wiki](https://github.com/svanimpe/around-the-table/wiki) to get started.
+Visit our [wiki](https://github.com/pwsacademy/around-the-table/wiki) to get started.

-## Communities

-Around The Table is used by the following communities:

-* [Board Game Nights](https://boardgamenights.eu-gb.mybluemix.net)<br>Gaming community in Belgium.

-If you're interested in using Around The Table for your gaming community, please read our [license information](https://github.com/svanimpe/around-the-table/wiki/License-information) first.